Here’s what the US Bureau of Labor Statistics tells us about the survival rate of private sector establishments:

 - Attract investors.
 Starting business with a well-performing minimum valuable product can be crucial for attracting investors.
 If your MVP is well-received, it will prove the viability of your business idea.
 Thus, it will be much easier for you to find investment for further development.

 Building an MVP allows you to focus on the most crucial features of your product so you can save time.
 As Eric Ries says:

 “The lesson of an MVP is that any additional work beyond what was required to start learning is a waste, no matter how important it might have seemed at the time”.

-This quote perfectly illustrates the importance of MVP development.
-Next, we’ll list the essential stages of developing an MVP.
+This quote perfectly illustrates the importance of MVP app development.
+Next, we’ll list the essential stages of the MVP development process.

 Stage 1 — Research the market

 According to CBInsights, in 2019, 42% of startups didn’t offer any worthy solution for market needs, so they failed at the outset without support from their target audiences.
 Thus, our first recommendation is to double-check your answers to these two questions:

 - Does your product fulfill these needs in the way users expect it to?